arosini/rails-starter-app/README.md

 $ rails s
 ```

-You can login to an admin account with the username 'admin@admin.com' and password 'asdqwe'.
+You can sign in to an admin account with the username 'admin@admin.com' and password 'asdqwe'.

 ## Unit Tests
 ```bash